 You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
 In reality, the home buying process starts and ends with your finances.
 To become a homeowner, you must consider your FICO score along with the type of loan for which you'll qualify in West Palm Beach, Florida.

 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get credit.
 Some of the pieces in reviewing your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

-We're used to working with all levels of FICO scores.
+Improving your credit is the first step in owning a home.
 Call us at 561-688-1316 and we can help you get on the right track to the home of your dreams.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of J. Briann Realty Group, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of J. Briann Realty Group, Inc., the loan application process is sure to go more smoothly so you, too, can become a homeowner.